 The Contractor shall contact providers who are untimely in submission and/or submit incomplete reports and enforce Agency regulations regarding timely submittal of late reports and adjustment reports.

 The Contractor shall communicate and work with Providers to obtain information on or clarification of their cost report information.

+The Contractor shall respond to all audit request confirmations received from providers’ Certified Public Accounting Firms within the timeframe that the Agency specifies.

 The Contractor shall make corrections to submitted cost reports, incorporating changes identified in adjustment reports.

 The Contractor shall develop arrangements with all Medicare intermediaries operating in the State of Iowa to obtain Form CMS 2552, Hospital and Healthcare Complex Cost Report or other Medicare cost reports.
 The Contractor shall use the final Medicare cost report in reconciling the Medicaid costs.